 - Stage 1: Applications will be compliance checked, including legal compliance with statutory bodies.
-Non-compliant applications will be rejected. - Stage 2: The charity's Grants Officer will visit applicants to gather information for a qualitative report for the Charitable Activities Committee to approve, and a summary then delivered biannually to the Board of Trustees for final approval.
+Non-compliant applications will be rejected.
+The applications at this stage may then have a rationale for ensuring the funding is either equitably or fairly shared, such as scoring the applications, or funding low-risk applications first.
+Any such rationale may result in some strong applications necessarily being declined. - Stage 2: The charity's Grants Officer will visit applicants to gather information for a qualitative report for the Charitable Activities Committee to approve, and a summary then delivered biannually to the Board of Trustees for final approval.